Getting Started on Heroku with Rails 7.x

 Create a New or Upgrade an Existing Rails App

-Ensure Rails 7 is installed with rails -v
+Ensure you have Rails 7 installed by running rails -v

 before creating an app.
 If necessary, install Rails 7 with gem install